nehabinage/HelloWorld/README.md

-Created hello world git repo
+This is my first git repo.